erewok/talks/servant_talk_2017/talk.md

 type SampleApi = CounterHome :<|> CounterApi
 ```

-This means we can make assertions about it, we can know a client is matched to a server or we can assert that two APIs
+This means we can make assertions about it:
+    - we can know a client is matched to a server or
-are equivalent.
+    - we can even assert that two APIs are equivalent.

-Q: How can we get a value of our API type?

 ----

+## Q: How can we get a value of our API type?

-## Proxy: a stand-in *value* for a type
+A: Proxy, a stand-in *value* for a type

 ```haskell
 type CounterApi = "counter-post" :> Post '[JSON] Counter